becomingtechsis/A-Restaurant-s-Blueprint/README.md

 - For the average rating column, I extracted the column by delimiter to avoid getting blank output.
 Extracted by the “/” delimiter, I removed errors and adjusted the data type.

 # 1. Restuarant Type Familarity.
+Since the client's Restuarant type is a fast food company.
 If I select Dine-out as a restaurant type, I’ll see then that the Bangalore people will spend around 536 rupees as their average bill amount.
 And the avg rating for a Dine-out restaurant type is 3.53.
 With a total vote of 99,600.

 ![](https://github.com/becomingtechsis/A-Restaurant-s-Blueprint/blob/main/dine_out.png)

 # 2. Location Options.
 if I select Brookefield as my location, I can see the restaurant types available in that region.

-![](https://github.com/becomingtechsis/A-Restaurant-s-Blueprint/blob/main/location.png)

-The avg bill amount of Brookefoeld is 401 Rupees.
+The avg bill amount for Brookefoeld is 401 Rupees.
 Meaning an avg Brookfield resident is likely to spend 401 Rupees.
 The cusines available in Brookefield are displayed in the word cloud.
 The Avg rating for Brookefield is 3.38 and has a total vote of 19,000.
 Along with the top 10 competitors in the region.

+![](https://github.com/becomingtechsis/A-Restaurant-s-Blueprint/blob/main/location.png)

+I would advise to settle for a location with either the highest rating, or the highest vote.

 # 3. Average Bill Amount
 The Average bill amount of an Average Bangalore person is around 535 rupees.